Juliet-Simpson/Custom-Cupboards/README.md

 **Pending Issues**

 *  Search bar width:
     * Due to the layout of the navbar the search icon needs to be in a different column to the card and user icons.
 Thus it is not full width.
 The search bar dropdown must be contained in the same parent element as the toggler in order for the bootstrap javascrip to expand it.
-Thus the search bar is aonly as wide as the column containing the icon.
+Thus the search bar is only as wide as the column containing the icon.
 If it is moved out there is a javascript error in the console.
 This is not an issue on large screens and the half width column looks sufficiently neat.
 However on small mobiles, although the column has a width of 9, the search bar is quite narrow and would look much better if it took up the entire screen width.

 **Functionality**
 1. All the features were tested on the following and were confirmed to be functioning correctly: